zitadel/zitadel/docs/docs/guides/migrate/introduction.md

 ZITADEL works differently by using [Granted Projects](/docs/concepts/structure/granted_projects).

 Projects can be granted to [Organization](/docs/concepts/structure/projects#granted-organizations) or even to individual users.
-You can think of it as a logical link to a Project, which can be used by the receiving Organization or User as if it was their own project, except privileges to modify the Project itself
+You can think of it as a logical link to a Project, which can be used by the receiving Organization or User as if it was their own project, except privileges to modify the Project itself.

 Delegated access management is a great way of keeping the management overhead low and enabling [self-service](/docs/concepts/features/selfservice#managers-in-delegation) for Organizations to manage their own Settings and Authorizations.